ScilifelabDataCentre/pathogens-portal/content/english/support.md

 <h2><i class="bi bi-people-fill"></i> Bioinformatics and systems development support</h2>

 ![NBIS Logo](/img/logos/nbislogo-orange-txt.svg#floatright)
 The SciLifeLab Bioinformatics platform [NBIS](https://nbis.se/) offers a wide range of skills to help research projects within life sciences in Sweden.
-NBIS has bioinformaticians with multiple areas of expertise in, but not limited to, a wide variety of applications such as genetic variation, expression analysis, single cell, genome assembly & annotation, phylogenomics, proteomics, metabolomics, machine learning, big data, integrative analysis, and biostatistics.
+NBIS has bioinformaticians with multiple areas of expertise in, but not limited to, a wide variety of applications such as genetic variation, expression analysis, single cell, genome assembly and annotation, phylogenomics, proteomics, metabolomics, machine learning, big data, integrative analysis, and biostatistics.
 The systems developers team can help with anything from scaling and optimising your tools and code to setting up portals, resources and databases.

 There are several support services offered by NBIS: